Vanilla Pannacotta Tart with Summer Berries

 With its crimson red crown and satin-like texture, this vanilla pannacotta tart adds dramatic flair to the festive table.
 Its wreathed with summer berries and fragrant rosemary needles to contrast the richness of its creamy belly.
 Over the next two weeks I’ll be sharing several quick and easy recipes using Bakers Choice Assorted Biscuit Range.
 Expect easy entertaining recipes that can be prepared ahead of time, leaving you free to do what’s most important.
 Reconnecting with family and friends.

 In our childhood kitchen there was a corner pantry cupboard and in that cupboard, on the very top shelf, unreachable to little hands, was the treat shelf.
 All the desirables lived there.
 Packets of salt and vinegar chips, chocolates, liquorice all sorts and biscuits, some in tear open packets, others in boxes lined with cellophane clad trays, most of which had a cheery little baker man encircled in red.
-Bakers Biscuits, they were.
-We all had our favourites.
-Lemon creams, Romany creams, Tennis biscuits and of course, Marie, who was generally relegated to the end of the month.
-Although the latter lacked the desired filling, its versatility saw it sauntering effortlessly from s’mores, that famous fridge cake that all our mothers made when in a pinch, not forgetting the quintessential candy covered birthday cones, which back in the day, was the ultimate party favour.
+Bakers Biscuits, they were and we all had our favourites.

 For my vanilla pannacotta tart crust, I’ve used Eet-Sum-Mor, a buttery, fine textured shortbread biscuit that’s perfect for no-bake pastry cases.
 A handful of toasted almonds adds a nuttiness that’s rather lovely with the smooth, creamy texture of the pannacotta.
 Pecan or macadamia nuts will also do nicely.
 The flavouring of the panncotta is subtle, leaning heavily on the floral perfume of good vanilla.
 Seek out a decent vanilla paste, extract or pods, if possible.
 To off-set the silky texture, a crown of summer berries provides the necessary bright tartness.
 A final wreathing of fruited adornments does a sterling job to evoke a festive closure at your gathered feast.